-Heat the oil in a wide heavy-bottomed pan and add the paanch phoran (see recipe here) and curry leaves.
-When they stop spluttering, add the onion paste and fry till light brown.
+Heat the oil in a wide heavy-bottomed pan and add the paanch phoran and curry leaves.
+When they stop spluttering, add the onion paste and fry until light brown.

 Add the ginger and garlic pastes and fry for 3 to 4 minutes.

-Add the tomato and spice paste and fry till the oil begins to separate from the masala.
+Add the tomato and spice paste and fry until the oil begins to separate from the masala.

-Add 2 cups of hot water and the tamarind pulp to this masala and stir to mix well.
+Add 2 cups of hot water and the tamarind pulp to the masala and mix well.

 Bring the gravy to a boil and then simmer.

-Gently add the fish to this gravy and cook till done.
+Gently add the fish to the gravy and cook until done.

 Garnish with chopped coriander and serve hot with plain boiled rice.